He hated writing and would do anything (anything!) to avoid having to do any.

 Life before BrainChild.

 M seemed over-sensitive to certain noises and smells.
 He hated eating at the same time as his Dad because of the noise of his chewing (imperceptible to anyone else).
-He was also unable to concentrate or was distracted if there was external noise during a conversation/ lesson e.g. grass cutting or a radio on nearby.
+Also, he unable to concentrate or was distracted if there was external noise during a conversation/ lesson e.g. grass cutting or a radio on nearby.

 M was not a particularly happy boy.
 He loved school because of the learning on offer, but hated non-lesson time as he was bullied.
 He felt that he was not a popular person and that many people disliked him.